gromnitsky/ph/doc/README.md

 * Add `.ph` files to `.gitignore`.
 I don't see a point of having them in git repos. `.ph` files are updated whenever you open/close a new file & there is no useful metadata in them.

+* Make a symlink to `bin/ph-project-new` in some PATH directory if you'd like to make new projects (or upgrade existing) ones from the command line or shell scripts.

+* `M-x describe-minor-mode RET ph RET` shows current ph keyboard bindings.

 ## BUGS